A Core Model for Choreographic Programming: References

-The language WS-CDL from W3C~\cite{wscdl} and the formal models inspired by it (e.g.,~\cite{CHY12}) are very similar to CC and a similar translation from MC could be formally developed, with similar implications as above.
-The same applies to the choreography languages developed in~\cite{PGGLM15,PGLMG14}, which add higher-order features to choreographies in terms of runtime adaptation.
-Finally, the language of compositional choreographies presented in~\cite{MY13} is an extension of CC and therefore our translation applies directly.
+\paragraph{Other Choreography Languages} The language WS-CDL from W3C~\cite{wscdl} and the formal models inspired by it -- e.g.,~\cite{CHY12} -- are very similar to ChC, and a similar translation from CC could be formally developed, with similar implications as above.
+The same applies to the choreography language developed in~\cite{PGGLM15}, which adds higher-order features to choreographies to achieve runtime adaptation.
+Finally, the language of compositional choreographies presented in~\cite{MY13} is an extension of ChC, and therefore our translation applies directly.
 This implies that adding modularity to choreographies does not add any computational power, as expected.